![]() |

 became a local scandal.

-DIVORCE OF A CLERYMAN'S WIFE.
+DIVORCE OF A CLERGYMAN'S WIFE.

 At the Divorce Court, on Wednesday, a case was heard in which the